-We recently visited the Nicosia Christmas Fairyland in Cyprus which you shouldn’t miss especially if you have kids, they will love it.
-Opening Hours: 11:00 -24:00 Prices: If you visit after 6 the ticket is € 6 per person if there’s a concert on the day.
-On a normal day without a concert planned the ticket is € 4.
-The ticket is divided in to 3 coupons.
-You have the opportunity to enter in a draw for a chance to win a Ford Focus car, you have a free ride on one game of your choice, the Giant Wheel.
-Carousel, Caterpillas and Blizzard.
-There are a lot of attractions and games to keep the kids busy and excited.
+Get in the Christmas Holiday Spirit by visiting the Nicosia Christmas Fairyland in Cyprus.
+You shouldn’t miss it, especially if you have kids, they will love it.
+Opening Hours: 11:00 -24:00 Entrance: FREE There are a lot of attractions and games to keep the kids busy and excited.
 They have organised live concerts from singers or bangs from Cyprus and Greece, see the program to make sure you don't miss your favorite artist.
 There are also a lot of stalls selling souvenirs and Christmas gifts, food, sweets and drinks.
 There are a lot of things planned, concerts, live links with radio stations, theaters for the kids, dancing shows.
 Location: Hadjiiosif Avenue, Strovolos, Nicosia.
-Dates: 18th November – 8th of January Facebook Page: Click to find more info about the Christmas Fairyland.
+Dates: 15th November 2019 – 12th of January 2020 Facebook Page: Click to find more info about the Christmas Fairyland.